CDLUC3/mrt-doc/deploy_rules.md

     - Currently, this must be done manually from the server.
 No endpoint exists to control this from the admin tool.
     - The hold file only applies to assembly requests.
 Pre-signed requests are processed immediately.
     - For large requests, it is challenging to schedule this far in advance.
 A separate hold file could be useful.
+      - Hold file is applied host by host.
+There is no shared disk.
   - Check current  queue activity to make sure that a release is OK
   - Remove regular instances from laod balancer before deployment
     - Confirm that processing is complete for instance